A brief 'Donut' history...

 The band was founded with the ambition of establishing itself as a marquee student ensemble.
 Alongside regular domestic performances, tours to Jersey and Canada were successfully completed in the early 2000s, as The Donut Kings sought to maximise the opportunities available to them as a quality student jazz outfit from Oxford University, which extended to recording albums in 2003, 2008, and 2014.

 'The Donut Kings' brand derives from the eponymous tune 'Donut King', composed by Nick Capocci, which was the final track of the band's first album.
 The reputation acquired under the name, with its 'off-the-wall' charm, means it is now a household name of the Oxford jazz scene, enabling the band to attract some of the best jazz talent at the university, drawn from a variety of academic disciplines.
 The group is therefore diverse but cohesive, bonded by musical excellence and enthusiasm.
+This has led to numerous appearances at prestigious jazz festivals across the world, including Jazz à Vienne, Montreux, and North Sea.

 In March 2017, under the musical directorship of Tanzil Rahman (former MD of the UK National Youth Jazz Orchestra), The Donut Kings successfully completed a musical and cultural exchange in Bangladesh, becoming the first big band to visit the country in the process.
+Now led by trumpeter Mikey Ahearn, The Donut Kings are preparing for their 2019 Summer Tour to Lyon and Bilbao.
+As part of the tour, the band is hoping for a reappearance at the Jazz à Vienne festival and will sign off the trip at Bilbao's famous Kafé Antzokia.